Mostofa Sarwar Farooki: Television

-Web series
+Web content

 Chabial

 Farooki is the founder of Chabial, a film makers club.
 This group of young film makers used to be Farooki's assistant directors.
 They then used local cable television networks as a platform to master their hands in story telling and created an audience for the stories they tell.
 Their works have managed to connect primarily with the youth in urban and suburban parts of the Bangladeshi society for the realism in story topics and realism in execution.